newscorp-ghfb/okta-kubectl-auth/README.md

 ### Building

-To build the tool, simply run `make build` in the repository's root, this will build binaries for Linux and OSX.
+To build the tool for release, simply run `make build` in the repository's root, this will build binaries for Linux and OSX.

+To build for a single platform, run `make go_build_mac` or `make go_build_linux` to build for OSX or Linux, respectively.

 ### Okta